-configSUPPORT_STATIC_ALLOCATION must be set to 1 in FreeRTOSConfig.h, and the RTOS source file FreeRTOS/source/event_groups.c must be included in the build, for the xEventGroupCreateStatic() function to be available.
+- NULL The event group could not be created because pxEventGroupBuffer was configSUPPORT_STATIC_ALLOCATION must be set to 1 in FreeRTOSConfig.h, and the RTOS source file FreeRTOS/source/event_groups.c must be included in the build, for the xEventGroupCreateStatic() function to be available.

+NULL.

+Image: Null im

+- Any other value The event group was created and the value returned is the handle of the created event group.

 '''

 / Declare a variable to hold the handle of the created event group. /

 EventGroupHandle_t xEventGroupHandle;

-/ Declare a variable to hold the data associated with the created event group. / StaticEventGroup_t xCreatedEventGroup;
+/ Declare a variable to hold the data associated with the created event group. /

+StaticEventGroup_t xCreatedEventGroup;

 void vAFunction( void )

 {

 / Attempt to create the event group. /

 xEventGroupHandle = xEventGroupCreate( &xCreatedEventGroup );

-/ pxEventGroupBuffer was not null so expect the event group to have been created. /
+/ pxEventGroupBuffer was not null so expect the event group to have been

+created. /

 configASSERT( xEventGroupHandle );

 }

 '''

-Listing 225 Example use of xEventGroupCreateStatic()
+Listing 230 Example use of xEventGroupCreateStatic()